Ambrose Bierce

+Ambrose Gwinnett Bierce (June 24, 1842 – c.
+1914) was an American author, journalist, and poet.
 A prolific and versatile writer, Bierce was regarded as one of the most influential journalists in the United States and as a pioneering writer of realist fiction.
 For his horror writing, Michael Dirda ranked him alongside Edgar Allan Poe and H. P. Lovecraft.
-S. T. Joshi speculates that he may well be the greatest satirist America has ever produced, and in this regard can take his place with such figures as Juvenal, Swift, and Voltaire.
+S. T. Joshi speculates that "he may well be the greatest satirist America has ever produced, and in this regard can take his place with such figures as Juvenal, Swift, and Voltaire."
 His war stories influenced Stephen Crane, Ernest Hemingway and others, and he was considered an influential and feared literary critic.
 In recent decades, Bierce has gained wider respect as a fabulist and poet.

+His book The Devil's Dictionary was named one of "The 100 Greatest Masterpieces of American Literature" by the American Revolution Bicentennial Administration.
+His story "An Occurrence at Owl Creek Bridge" has been described as "one of the most famous and frequently anthologized stories in American literature", and his book Tales of Soldiers and Civilians (also published as In the Midst of Life) was named by the Grolier Club one of the 100 most influential American books printed before 1900.

 In 1913, Bierce told reporters that he was travelling to Mexico to gain first-hand experience of the Mexican Revolution.
 He disappeared and was never seen again.

 Early life

 Bierce was born in a log cabin at Horse Cave Creek in Meigs County, Ohio, on June 24, 1842, to Marcus Aurelius Bierce (1799–1876) and Laura Sherwood Bierce.
 He was of English ancestry; his forebears came to North America between 1620 and 1640 as part of the Puritan migration.
 His mother was a descendant of William Bradford.
 He often wrote critically of "Puritan values" and people who "made a fuss" about genealogy.
 He was the 10th of 13 children, all of whom were given names beginning with the letter "A".
 In order of birth, the Bierce siblings were Abigail, Amelia, Ann, Addison, Aurelius, Augustus, Almeda, Andrew, Albert, Ambrose, Arthur, Adelia, and Aurelia.
+His uncle was Ohio politician and military officer Lucius V. Bierce.

 His parents were a poor but literary couple who instilled in him a deep love for books and writing.
 Bierce grew up in Kosciusko County, Indiana, attending high school at the county seat, Warsaw.
 He left home at 15 to become a printer's devil at a small abolitionist newspaper, the Northern Indianan.